SolninjaA/Chhoto-URL-Extension/README.md

 ## Installation
 *This extension will be published to extension stores in the near future*

-Once you have installed the extension, either through an extension store or [from source][install-from-source], you must configure the extension.
+Once you have installed the extension, either through an extension store or [from source](#installing-from-source), you must configure the extension.

 ### Firefox
 1. Right-click on the Chhoto URL extension icon (![Chhoto URL extension icon](icons/chhoto-url-16.png)).
 If the extension is not pinned, the Chhoto URL extension icon will be under this highlighted icon: